Prof. dr. Jacques van Dinteren, Zjak Consult, The Netherlands / Innovation Area Development Partnership (IADP)

 Hubs in global networks

 At the regional level linkages between companies and institutions are easy to establish.
-A good functioning of regional networks, together with other factors (such as labour market, infrastructure, living environment, etc.) can make a region and its innovation areas a success.
-Although these regional networks or ecosystems are crucial, most important are the higher level networks: national and international, which are in first instance determined by the linkages of individual companies and institutions.
+Good functioning of regional networks, together with other factors (such as labour market, infrastructure, living environment, etc.) can make a region and its innovation areas a success.
+Although these regional networks or ecosystems are crucial, most important are the higher-level networks: national and international, which are in first instance determined by the linkages of individual companies and institutions.
 Information on innovative developments is such a valuable asset that in fact distances do not matter.
 Today worldwide communication has become so easy that innovation often happens on a global scale.
 “The innovation activities are becoming borderless, yet interconnected.
 Thus, the future success of innovation ecosystems is measured increasingly in the abilities of innovation actors (and core organisations) to connect and manage talent, partnerships, clusters and practical innovation processes – in combining the local knowledge base into the global innovation power grid” (Launonen and Vitanen, 2011).
 In a survey among entrepreneurs established on Dutch STPs 64% acknowledged the following statement: “”If it is about really crucial knowledge for my business, distant is no issue.
 If necessary, I will travel to the other end of the world to gain this knowledge”.

 Results from the same research project seem to suggest that size and constellation of innovation areas seem to play a role in the linkages and the intensity with which an innovation area or a region is taken up in global networks.
-Leiden Bioscience Park in the western part of The Netherlands is a rather stand-alone development in its region, whereas – as shown before – the Eindhoven region has a number of innovation areas and a strong regional cooperation of stakeholders involved.
+Leiden Bioscience Park in the western part of The Netherlands is a rather stand-alone development in its region, whereas – as shown before – the Eindhoven region has a number of innovation areas and strong regional cooperation of stakeholders involved.
 It is interesting to see that the companies in Leiden Bioscience Park are much more interested in global linkages than Eindhoven is, whereas the companies established on High Tech Campus Eindhoven show strong local and regional linkages, demonstrating the strong regional network (figure 8).

 It must have become clear that buildings are no longer the main aspect of science parks and – more broadly – innovation areas, but that community building and networking are essential.
 This distinguishes this concept from industrial parks, business parks and office parks.
 Which doesn’t alter the fact that ultimately the businesses and institutions located in the innovation areas also need a roof above their heads.
 In view of this, specific requirements can be placed on buildings, particularly from the desires for community building and networking.
-For instance, pedestrian flows, the creation of meeting points, concentration of catering and restaurant facilities where pedestrian flows meet, creative work environments, etc. For the successful management of a science park, it is crucial that the different layers in the social-spatial structure of a science park are recognised and are connected: the infrastructure, the buildings and the networks.
+For instance, pedestrian flows, the creation of meeting points, the concentration of catering and restaurant facilities where pedestrian flows meet, creative work environments, etc. For the successful management of a science park, it is crucial that the different layers in the social-spatial structure of a science park are recognised and are connected: the infrastructure, the buildings and the networks.
 This actually makes an interdisciplinary set up of the management team an absolute necessity.

 In light of the developments outlined here, it is obvious that new innovation areas should be developed in accordance with a modern plan.
 This means they are embedded in the regional economy and are part of broadly set up innovation programs.
 All of that in an attractive spatial setting with real estate which optimally facilitates this specific way of working.
 This can only be successful if these developments are managed from an integral management philosophy.
 It concerns not only the management, though also the nature and the design of the buildings, the quality of the surroundings and the possibilities for meetings etc. The older science parks and co-innovative parks are not sufficiently geared to do this.
-If they want to keep up with the increasingly faster paced developments in the area of innovations, a physical and functional redevelopment will be required, including a reorientation of the management.
+If they want to keep up with the increasingly faster-paced developments in the area of innovations, a physical and functional redevelopment will be required, including a reorientation of the management.

 - Christiaanse, K. (2007), Campus and the City.